brandon-relentnet/fantasy-sports/README.md

 - **Authentication Issues**: Ensure your Yahoo app redirect URI matches exactly with `NEXTAUTH_URL/api/auth/callback/yahoo`
 - **API Rate Limits**: Yahoo has rate limits on their API.
 Implement caching if needed
 - **Missing Data**: Some API responses may vary based on league settings and current season status

+## Notes on Roster Filters

+- The Yahoo UI provides date-based filters (Today or a specific calendar date).
+This app supports:
+  - `Today` roster and stats: `GET /api/team/<teamKey>/roster`
+  - `Date`-based roster and stats: `GET /api/team/<teamKey>/roster?date=YYYY-MM-DD`
+- Weekly coverage is deprecated in this project.
+The old weekly endpoint now returns 410 with guidance.